Nursing - Mental Health Nursing - Tertiary Education Programme

 Further information

 Our graduates work with individuals, families and communities to prevent mental health problems and promote recovery so that as many people as possible can live full lives in community settings.
-At the heart of the role of the mental health nurse is the ability to establish therapeutic relationships with individuals and their families.
+At the heart of the mental health nurse’s role is the ability to establish therapeutic relationships with individuals and their families.

-Incorporating the Level 5 Nursing Studies with the BSc (Hons) Mental Health Nursing, will give learners the opportunity to start their preparation for the Mental Health Nursing degree programme in the FE sector leading to seamless transition to the third level college.
-Students will spend the first year of this programme in their local ETB in Kerry and on successful completion will undertake their four-year Nursing programme at MTU Kerry.
+Incorporating the Level 5 Nursing Studies with the BSc (Hons) Mental Health Nursing gives students the opportunity to start their preparation for the Mental Health Nursing degree programme in the FE sector, leading to seamless progression into the third level college.
+Students will spend the first year of this programme in Denny Street Campus, Tralee, and upon successful completion will undertake their four-year Nursing programme at MTU Kerry

-TL_NHSMN_C – Higher Certificate in Science in Health Studies (Mental Health), 120 credits
+NFQ level 6 (TL_NHSMN_C) Higher Certificate in Science in Health Studies (Mental Health), 120 credits, from MTU

-TL_NHSMN_D – Bachelor of Science in Health Studies (Mental Health), 180 credits
+NFQ level 7 (TL_NHSMN_D) Bachelor of Science in Health Studies (Mental Health), 180 credits, from MTU

 Year 1 – Level 5 Award – FE